inventhouse/tutorials/KnotsYouKnow/README.md

 ----------------
 - Don’t be afraid of mistakes (in non-critical situations - which is most of the time)
 - Look closely at your knots
-    - Look at the way the rope lays and pulls - where is the tension?  what if it changes?  tugs?
+    - Look at the way the rope crosses, lays, and pulls - where is the tension?  what if direction changes?  tugs?
     - What keeps this knot together?
     - What would make it change or fail?
+- *Everyone tie a bow*, look closer, take it apart:
+    - Right-over-left or left-over-right?
+    - Square or granny?
-- *Everyone tie a bow*, look closer, take it apart - right-over-left?  square or granny? notice that it's really two overhand knots (second is done with loops, but still); how many different configurations can you tie?
+    - Notice that it's really two overhand knots (second is done with loops, but still)
+    - How many different configurations can you tie?

 Some Basic Knot Types